ccondry/webex-chat-starter/README.md

-# landing-ui-toolbox-ui
+# webex-v4-toolbox-ui
-The dCloud GoCMS web portal UI project.
-It is built on Momentum-UI and Vue.js 2.6 (including vue-router and vuex), using Webpack 4.
+The dCloud Webex Contact Center v4 Instant Demo web portal UI project.
+It is built on Vue.js 2.6 (including vue-router and vuex), using Webpack 4.

 ## Development
 ### Usage